locusrobotics/roscon-uk-2025-se-workshop/README.md

 ## ROS Bags

 This workshop makes use of a number of ROS 2 bag files.
 The repository contains compressed versions of them, along with a small bash script for decompressing them.
-This has already been executed for you in the Docker container, but users who have manually cloned the GitHub repository should
+This has already been executed for you in the Docker container, but users who have manually cloned the GitHub repository should run

 ```
 cd ws/roscon-uk-2025-se-workshop/bags